id-hkj/Cal/README.md

 # Cal
 Creates command-line calendars.
-Based on https://programmingpraxis.com/2010/01/01/cal-2/
+Based on https://programmingpraxis.com/2010/01/01/cal-2/.
+This is a project to aid in my learning of C#.

 # COMMANDS